Magneto-oncology: a radical pair primer

 Limitations

-- Mini-review; no primary data reported in abstract
+- Mini-review; no specific experimental results reported in the abstract.

-- No specific exposure parameters (field strength, frequency, duration) described in abstract
+- No exposure parameters (field strength, frequency, duration) specified in the abstract.

-- No specific health outcomes or effect sizes reported in abstract
+- No specific health outcomes or clinical endpoints quantified in the abstract.

 View raw extracted JSON